rohan2208/Covid-19-Dataset-Visualization/README.md

 # Covid-19-Dataset-Visuslization
-To display the covid 19 cases all around the world from using live data Could also arrange them and visualizaion
+To display the covid 19 cases all around the world from using live data Could also arrange them and display in a diffrent graphs/charts